eProsima/fastdds-visualizer-plugin/docs/rst/user_manual/dynamic_data_types.rst

 `Fast DDS Gen <https://fast-dds.docs.eprosima.com/en/latest/fastddsgen/introduction/introduction.html>`_, it is required to generate it with option :code:`-typeobject`.
 This generates two auxiliar cpp files that include the type information of the data type.
-If doing so, the data must be registered in the |fastdds| application before creating the publisher, using the function provided in :code:`<DataTypeName>TypeObject.hpp` file :code:`register<DataTypeName>Types()`.
+Then, the data must be registered in the |fastdds| application before creating the publisher, using the function provided in :code:`<DataTypeName>TypeObject.hpp` file :code:`register<DataTypeName>Types()`.

 .. code-block:: cpp